amogusreal69/ssh/README.md

 ## 📜 Licensing

-This project is licensed under the [MIT license](https://github.com/amogusreal69/ssh/blob/main/LICENSE).
+This project is licensed under the [GNU General Public License v3.0](https://github.com/amogusreal69/ssh/blob/main/LICENSE).
 If you want to make your own, I will make a documentation soon on this repository.

 ## 💖 Thanks to